douggal/advent-of-code-2019/README.md

 Advent of Code Website:  [Advent of Code](https://adventofcode.com)

 My solution to each day's puzzles.
-In Scala unless otherwise noted.
+In Scala v2.13.6 unless otherwise noted.

 1. Day  1:  The Tyranny of the Rocket Equation
 2. Day  2:  1202 Program Alarm
 3. Day  3:  Crossed Wires
 4. Day  4:  Secure Container
+5. Day  5:  Sunny with a Chance of Asteroids

 ### Notes
 #### Day 01